SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 Since their launch in 2004 they have become one of the most popular stock research sites with over 20 million visits per month.

 Like most sites, some of their information is available for free; but the valuable information is only available to paid or Premium users.
-For example, one premium feature is their “Quant Rating” which since 2010 has identified stocks that have returned 4x the S&P 500.
+They currently have 2 paid products:

 A Quick Intro To SeekingAlpha.com